 Data Scientists help build complicated data models and simulations in a Big Data environment.
 Focusing more on math and statistics, these data scientists have a particular interest in reading statistics and building & deploying machine learning models.

 Job responsibilities of a Big Data Analyst include collaborating with data scientists and data architects to ensure streamlined implementation of services and executing big data processes.

 HR Analytics is the hottest trends in the Industry.
 HR Analytics professionals are working on how to reduce employee attrition rate, finding out the best recruitment channels and solving appalling problems related to HR Function.

 Recruiters: Lenskart, Mearsk, Ericsson etc.

 Due to the abundance of data in all the marketing campaign., Analytics enable the marketing professionals to evaluate the success of their marketing initiatives.
 This is accomplished by measuring performance.

 Attend a free seminar

-Proschool organizes weekly seminar in all the major cities of India.
-These informative seminars on Data Science are conducted by expert faculty and industry professionals at Proschool centres.
+Proschool organizes online informative webinars on IFRS which are conducted by expert faculty and industry professionals.